-There is no exemptions for CFA exam as far as I know.
-Once you start on your CFA journey and pass the Level 1 exam, you start to enjoy the various waivers that you can get from other professional exams and certification.
+As far as I know, the CFA exam does not have exemptions.
+Once you start on your CFA journey and pass the Level 1 exam, you start to enjoy the various waivers that you can receive from other professional exams and certifications.

-Most of these exemptions are related to security trading, investment advice and portfolio management.
+Most of these CFA exemptions are related to security trading, investment advice, and portfolio management.
 You can also gain CPE credits for certain professional qualifications such as the US CPA.

-Regulations change from time to time.
-Please check out the latest regulator recognitions here.
+Regulations change from time to time, however.
+Therefore, please check out the latest regulator waivers.

-CFA Institute is a CPE sponsor registered with NASBA.
-Although you cannot get exemptions on the CPA exam, CFA courses can be counted towards CPE for your CPA designation in participating states.
-For details, double check with your State Board of Accountancy.
+The CFA Institute is a CPE sponsor registered with NASBA.
+Although you cannot qualify for CPA exam exemptions, CFA courses can be counted toward CPE for your CPA designation in participating states.
+For details, double-check with your State Board of Accountancy.

 CFA charterholders are exempted from taking Paper F3 of ACCA, one of the five mandatory papers/exams.
-You can request a waiver document by emailing recognition[@]cfainstitute.org.
+You can request a waiver document by emailing firstname.lastname@example.org.

-Waivers of varying degrees are available for these associations:
+Waivers of varying degrees are available for these associations, too: